Skip to the content.

 end

-Let’s suppose you wanted to use less frames.
-To prevent the UV from scrolling through the entire texture, and instead only use 4 frames for example, we can use the modulo operator.
+Now let’s suppose you wanted to use less frames.
+To prevent the UV from scrolling through the entire texture, and instead only use 4 frames for example, we can use the modulo operator, which returns the remainder you get if you would do an integer division, for example 6 % 4 = 2 because 6 / 4 = 1 with remainder of 2.

 function events.tick()